apptainer/apptainer-admindocs/configfiles.rst

 .. note::

-   The ECL checks will use the new signature format introduced in {Project} 3.6.0.
-Containers signed with older versions of {Project} will not pass ECL checks.
+   Containers signed by Singularity versions older than 3.6.0 will not pass ECL checks because they are insecure.

    To temporarily permit the use of legacy insecure signatures, set ``legacyinsecure = true`` in ``ecl.toml``.